srnd/CodeDay-Organizer-Manual/rules-and-requirements.md

 ## The Time and Date are Fixed

 CodeDay starts at noon on a Saturday and ends at noon on a Sunday, and it happens in all cities simultaneously.
-We very rarely make exceptions to this rule, and it's usually to test out a new event format, not just because an organizer wants to test out a new event format.
+We very rarely make exceptions to this rule, and it's usually to test out a new event format, not just because a venue prefers another weekend.

 ## Events Must be Public and Geographic